mdzakirhussain/vsdopenlaneworkshop/README.md

     6. Routing

 3. This workshop also had taugt me how to build the standard cells in order to use with openlane flow, infact it is how standrd cell libraries are built.

+Let me walk you through at first how to we do the entire flow that is starting from synthesis to routing of the design.